Saving the Wild Heart of

 Redington Mountain Wilderness Sanctuary is blanketed with thriving sub-alpine forest starting at 2,600′ elevation and reaching just up to tree line.
 This ecosystem is home to an abundance bird life, as a diversity of migrating birds depend on the Western Maine Mountains for nesting grounds.
 In addition to supporting Spruce Grouse, Blackpoll Warbler, Blackbacked Woodpecker, and Bay-Breasted Warbler, the entire property is potential Bicknell’s Thrush nesting habitat.
 Bicknell’s Thrush is in rapid decline and is a Species of Greatest Conservation Need in Maine.
 This thrush prefers the natural disturbances of subalpine forests for their nesting grounds.

-The proposed Redington Wilderness Sanctuary hosts a unique natural phenomenon that only occurs in the Northeast and Japan: fir waves.
+The proposed Redington Wilderness Sanctuary hosts a unique ecological phenomenon that only occurs in the Northeast and Japan: fir waves.
+(Watch the video above to get an aerial view of this landscape-scale natural disturbance!)
 A fir wave begins when a balsam fir climax forest experiences tree die-back in an area.
 Trees upwind of the gap are suddenly vulnerable as they are exposed to the elements, and die more quickly.
 Meanwhile, new young growth is beginning on the leeward side of the gap.
 This process creates bands of differently-aged forest with natural gaps, which can progress along a mountainside for hundreds of years.
 From a distance, they appear as undulating silver snakes across the otherwise green body of a mountain.
 Since fir waves happen over a long period of time, forever-wild conservation is a perfect fit for this property, so that this natural process can indefinitely unfold across the landscape, benefiting Bicknell’s Thrush and other species that have co-evolved with these conditions.